 5. Mobility

-In the traditional model the adversary is allowed to corrupt honest parties with some fixed budget of up to $f$ parties, but is not allowed to un-corrupt (or heal) corrupt parties back to being honest.
+In the traditional fixed model the adversary is allowed to corrupt honest parties with some fixed budget of up to $f$ parties, but is not allowed to un-corrupt (or heal) corrupt parties back to being honest.
 In the mobile model the adversary is allowed to dynamically decide to corrupt and un-corrupt parties.
 The total number of corrupted parties at any given time is at most $f$, but over time the set of corrupted parties may change.
 It is often required that there is a gap between the time the adversary un-corrupts one party and the time it is allowed to corrupt another.
 This model was introduced by Ostrovsky and Yung and exemplified by proactive secret sharing.
 Another modeling decision is whether the party is aware that it is un-corrupted (in which case it may be able to remove in-memory corrupt data).

 More models